 - The actions you took while on the site.

 The information we automatically collect or store is used to improve the content of our Web services and to help us understand how people are using our services.
+We also collect and monitor general location data based on the Internet Protocol Address to monitor how effective our advertisements are at inspiring you to visit Wisconsin.
 The Department analyzes our Web site logs to continually improve the value of the materials available on our site.
 Our Web site logs are not personally identifiable, and we make no attempt to link them with the individuals that browse the Department's Web site.

 If during your visit to the Department's Web site you participate in a survey or send an e-mail, the following additional information will be collected:

 - E-mail correspondence: The e-mail address and contents of the e-mail;